Updated: September 2021

 She’s been smoking for decades, and occasionally mutters about quitting.
-I’ve been trying her on various e-cigs trying to get her to switch – this time I was trying her on an Aspire Mini Nautilus and iStick, hoping that a more powerful e-cig would do the job.
+I’d been trying her on various vape pens and devices trying to get her to switch.
+This time, I was trying her on an Aspire Mini Nautilus and iStick, hoping that a more powerful e-cig would do the job.

 “Oh go on then.”
-Julia lifted the e-cig to her mouth and inhaled.
+Julia lifted it to her mouth and inhaled.

 “It’s not working!”